perpetualgrimace/mountainsize/src/routes/releases/pendulum.md

 This is the first project where I was brought on purely as a mixing engineer.
 The band tracked an album live at [Marshall Sound Studios](http://marshallsoundstudios.com/) with Amos McGregor and later did vocal overdubs.
 I was asked to deliver a mix that references legendary grunge recordings by STP and Nirvana, while keeping everything sounding natural.

-Though the band ultimately decided to go in a totally different direction and restart the entire album recording process, they did enjoy how the song Pendulum turned out and added it to the massive [Caverns of Gold](https://cavernsofgold.bandcamp.com) compliation, raising money for WNC hurricane victims.
+Though the band ultimately decided to go in a totally different direction and restart the entire album recording process, they did enjoy how the song Pendulum turned out and added it to the massive [Caverns of Gold](https://cavernsofgold.bandcamp.com) compliation, raising money for WNC hurricane recovery.

 </div>